neondatabase/neon/docs/rfcs/027-crash-consistent-layer-map-through-index-part.md

 ### Fundamental

-If we crash before finishing the index part PUT, we inevitably lose some work:
+If we crash before finishing the index part PUT, we lose all the work that hasn't reached the S3 `index_part.json`:
 * wal ingest: we lose not-yet-uploaded L0s; load on the **safekeepers** + work for pageserver
 * compaction: we lose the entire compaction iteration work; need to re-do it again
 * gc: no change to what we have today